merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-1.md

 ### Functional annotations

 There are many databases that one can use to assign function to a set of genes.
 You may be familiar with [NCBI's COG](https://www.ncbi.nlm.nih.gov/research/cog) (Clusters of Orthologous Genes) database, the [KEGG](https://www.genome.jp/kegg/) (Kyoto Encyclopedia of Genes and Genomes) database of KEGG Ortholog families (KOfam), or [Pfam](http://pfam.xfam.org/) (the Protein Family database), which can be used for annotating general functions.
-Other database out there are more specific, like [CAZymes](https://www.cazy.org/) which focuses on enzymes associated with the synthesis, metabolism and recognition of carbohydrate, or [PHROGs](https://phrogs.lmge.uca.fr/) which focuses on viral functions.
+Other databases out there are more specific, like [CAZymes](https://www.cazy.org/) which focuses on enzymes associated with the synthesis, metabolism and recognition of carbohydrate, or [PHROGs](https://phrogs.lmge.uca.fr/) which focuses on viral functions.

 Anvi'o has a few commands that allow you to annotate the open-reading frames in your {% include ARTIFACT name="contigs-db" %} with several different databases.
 Each of them comes with a setup command that you need to run once to download the appropriate database on your machine: